Skip to flight searchSkip to main content

 Morocco

 Private use of drones is not permitted in Morocco, and companies can only use drones in Morocco with a special permit.
-Travelers who are caught with a drone in Morocco will have it confiscated and will be subject to a fine.
+Travellers who are caught with a drone in Morocco will have it confiscated and will be subject to a fine.
 It is recommended that unless you have a special permit, you should not take a drone to Morocco.

 Fiji